particle-iot/docs/src/content/reference/cli.md

 # CLI Command Reference

-## particle setup wifi
+## particle setup WiFi

-  Helpful shortcut for adding another wifi network to a device connected over USB.
+  Helpful shortcut for adding another WiFi network to a device connected over USB.
 Make sure your device is connected via a USB cable, and is slow blinking blue [listening mode](/guide/getting-started/modes/#listening-mode)

 ```sh
 # how to just update your wifi settings.